Large dimensional analysis of general margin based classification methods: The Margin-Based Classification Method

 The commonly used penalty functions include $J_\lambda(w)=\frac{\lambda}{2}w^2$ for $L_2$ regularization and $J_\lambda(w)=\lambda|w|$ for sparse $L_1$ regularization.
 In this paper, we focus on the standard $L_2$ regularization.

 Figure \ref{figure1} displays four loss functions: PLR, SVM, DWD with q=1, and DWD with q=0.1.
 Note that all loss functions have continuous first order derivatives except the hinge loss of SVM which is not differentiable at $u=1$.
-Among the four loss functions, PRL has all order derivatives while DWD only has first order derivative.
+Among the four loss functions, PLR has all order derivatives while DWD only has first order derivative.
 As $u\rightarrow -\infty$, $V(u)\rightarrow -u$ for all methods.
 As $u\rightarrow\infty$, $V(u)$ decays to 0 but with different speeds.
 The fastest one is SVM, followed by PLR, DWD with q=1, and DWD with q=0.1.
-We will see in Section \ref{numeric} that the decay speed of the loss function has big influence on the classification performance in situations where $\lambda$ is small.
-Also all classification methods have the same performance when $\lambda$ is large enough due to the fact that $V(u)\rightarrow -u$ as $u\rightarrow -\infty$ for all loss functions.
+We will see in Section \ref{numeric} that the decay speed of the loss function has a big influence on the classification performance in situations where $\lambda$ is small.
+Also all classification methods have the same performance when $\lambda$ is large enough due to the fact that $V(u)$ can be approximated by a linear function as $u\rightarrow 0$ for all loss functions.